Backstreet Billiards

 Backstreet Billiards, known in Japan as Carom Shot 2 (キャロムショット2, Kyaromu Shotto Tsū), is a video game released for PlayStation.
 It is the sequel to the 1997 video game Carom Shot, which was released only in Japan for PlayStation.
 In 2008-2009, the game was re-released for the PlayStation 3 and the PlayStation Portable, followed by the PlayStation Vita release in 2012.

 Development

 The game was announced in May 1998.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 27 out of 40.
+GamePro said, "Whether you're a pool shark or a guppy, Backstreet Billards has something for the pool hustler in you."